What is Animal-Assisted Therapy?

 - Self-nurturing: When patients nurture an animal, they become more aware of their own need for self-nurturing.
 It reinforces the fact that we all have a right, and an obligation, to nurture ourselves.

-- Transfer of trust: If a traumatized patient is given an opportunity to interact with a dog, it helps the patient open up a dialog with the therapist.
-The patient learns to trust the therapist because they trust the dog.
+- Transfer of trust: If a traumatized patient is given an opportunity to interact with a horse, it helps the patient open up a dialog with the therapist.
+The patient learns to trust the therapist because they trust the horse.

 - Assertiveness: When a patient is first asked to lead a horse, the horse senses the patient’s lack of confidence and goes where it wants.
 Soon, with practice, the horse accepts the patient’s leadership, and the patient develops the assertiveness and self-esteem needed to lead the horse successfully.
 This exercise demonstrates how to be assertive in relationships with others.